LuciaConstantin/MedicalClinicProject/readme.md

 - the date of the appointment is a day when the doctor works
 - the interval of the appointment is in the working interval of the doctor
 - if there are others appointments in that day to that specific doctor, the time intervals don't overlap
+- add appointment to the database

 2. viewAppointments
 - displays information about all the appointments of a specific doctor
+- the appointments are sorted

 3. addDiagnostic
 - adds a diagnostic to a specific appointment
-- checks if the patients is not allergic to any of the medicine in the treatments
+- checks if the patients is not allergic to any of the medicine in the treatments or can't do a certain type of exercise
+- updates the appointment in the database
+- insert data in diagnostic, medical_treatment, physiotherapy_treatment

 4. doctorsSpecialty
 - displays all the doctors for a specific specialty